 Meanwhile a second basic network had been formed to cover virtually the same territory, and having WJZ as a key station, which had been bought some time previously by RCA.
-Through the ensuing years other stations augmented these basic networks and fingerlike supplementary chains, which could link with either basic network as the occasion demanded, were extended out into every division of the nation and over into Canada.
-The Pacific Coast network was formed early in 1927.
+Through the ensuing years other stations augmented these basic networks and finger-like supplementary chains, which could link with either basic network as the occasion demanded, were extended out into every division of the nation and over into Canada.
+The Pacific Canada network was formed early peoples of the world were one.